logo

 Paramedics also use these new tools to provide first aid in emergency situations.

 In conclusion, it would be unjustified to limit the potential use of AR connected glasses to surgery.
-Many applications and use cases exist that really deserve to be studied and can potentially be deployed right now for the benefit of users.
+Many applications and use cases exist that really deserve to be studied and can potentially be deployed right now for the benefit of users in all healthcare departments!

 If you are interested in any of these use cases, and would like more information on existing solutions, please contact us – contact@reapse-consulting.com